mjastad/calm_workshop/lab5/calm_workshop_postman_run.rst

 **Postman Execute/Save REST Request**
 *************************************

-Copy the *Request URL* from the NTNX REST API Explorer
+Copy the *Request URL* from the NTNX REST API Explorer you want to execute and persist in Postman.

 |image0|